 Amanda has lectured and presented training seminars to clients on a range of subjects, including the Competition and Consumer Act, third party claims against insurers, document management, and email and internet risk management.
 She is the co-author of "The e company", published by Lawbook Co.
 Between 1990 and 2000, Amanda practiced in the UK.

-In the 2014-15, 2016, 2017, 2018, 2019 and 2020 editions of The Best Lawyers in Australia, Amanda was listed as a leading insurance lawyer.
+In the 2014-2021 editions of The Best Lawyers in Australia, Amanda was listed as a leading insurance lawyer.
 She was also listed in the 2014 edition of Legal 500 as a recommended insurance lawyer for her "incredible ability to formulate strategy".
 In 2015, Doyle's Guide listed Amanda as a recommended Sydney professional indemnity lawyer.

 Amanda was admitted to the Supreme Court in WA in 1989 and in NSW in 2001.
 She is admitted to practice in the Supreme Courts of WA and NSW, the Federal Court and High Court of Australia, as well as the High Court of England and Wales.
 Amanda joined the legal practice in 2008.